 Opening a Business and Obtaining Permits & Licenses

 Anyone who is operating a business within the City of Little Rock is required to obtain a business license or privilege license.
 If you are a restaurant or catering service in Little Rock, you must also apply for the 2% Hotel & Restaurant Gross Receipts Tax.
 Lodging is also subject to 4% tax collected by the Little Rock Advertising and Promotion Commission.
-To apply, call the Little Rock Advertising and Promotion Commission at (501) 370-3205 or visit the Little Rock Advertising and Promotion Commission at 400 West Markham Street (Robinson Center, northeast corner of West Markham and Broadway Streets in Little Rock).
-Their offices are located on the first floor of the Robinson Center.
+To apply, call the Little Rock Advertising and Promotion Commission at (501) 370-3205 or visit the Little Rock Advertising and Promotion Commission located in the Cromwell Building at 101 S Spring St. Their offices are located on the 4th floor.

 Application may be made in person at the Zoning Division, Planning and Development Department, 723 West Markham Street, or call (501) 371-4568 for an application to be mailed or faxed to the business owner.
 All applications have to be approved by the Zoning Division.
 Applications forms are also available on-line.
 Once the Zoning Division has received and approved the application, it is forwarded to the Treasury Management Division.

 The Treasury Management Division will review the application and set up an account for the business.
 Any fees will be determined by the information included on the application.
 If any other information is needed, Treasury Management personnel will contact the business owner.